Squatting: Western Europe

-Northern Ireland
+Squatting in England and Wales has a long history.
+The occupation and cultivation of untended land motivated the Peasants' Revolt of 1381 and the Diggers in the 17th century.
+In the 20th century, squatters turned to abandoned buildings.
+Mass squats were organised in a number of prominent public buildings in central London, culminating in the occupation of 144 Piccadilly in 1969.
+The London Street Commune or "Hippydilly" garnered worldwide attention.
+There were estimated to be 50,000 squatters throughout Britain in the late 1970s, with the majority (30,000) living in London.
+The BBC reported in 2011 that the government estimated that there were "20,000 squatters in the UK" and "650,000 empty properties".
+On 1 September 2012, under Section 144 of the Legal Aid, Sentencing and Punishment of Offenders Act 2012, squatting in residential property was criminalised by the Cameron–Clegg coalition, punishable by up to six months in prison or a £5000 fine, or both.
+The same year saw the first successful prosecution for squatting, resulting in a 12-week jail sentence.
+Section 61 of the Criminal Justice and Public Order Act 1994 provides police with additional power to remove trespassers when there is damage to land or property, trespassers are abusive, insulting or threatening or there are over six vehicles on premises related to squatters.
 In the late 1960s, people in Northern Ireland were forced to squat through both poverty and a lack of decent housing.
 In County Tyrone, there were allegations of unfair housing provision on the basis of politics and religion.
 When a house in the village of Caledon, near Dungannon, was allocated to a young Protestant woman, Emily Beattie, it caused protests.
 She was secretary to a solicitor who worked for the Unionist councillor who had given her the house and two Catholic families who had been overlooked complained that the same councillor had scotched plans to build houses for Catholics in the Dungannon area.
 Several days after the woman had moved in, the Catholic squatters in the house next door were evicted.
 Austin Currie, then a young politician, complained both at the local council and at Stormont about the situation.
 He then symbolically occupied the woman's house for a few hours, before being evicted by the Royal Ulster Constabulary (RUC).
 One of the policeman was the woman's brother who himself moved into the house later on.
 The incident quickly became a media sensation and in August the civil rights movement arranged one of its first marches, from Coalisland to Dungannon.
 This was followed in October by a civil rights march in Derry which was organised by the Derry Housing Action Committee and the Northern Ireland Civil Rights Association.
-The march was brutally repressed by the RUC.
+The march was repressed by the RUC.
 In 2012, activists from Occupy Belfast squatted a Bank of Ireland building in Belfast city centre and used it as a social space.
 Squatting in Northern Ireland was unaffected by the recent law change in England and Wales, and remains a civil matter.